bentxt/microperl-standalone/README.txt

 # Microperl-Standalone

    A small(er) Perl for simple tasks

    by ben@srctxt.com
+   id bxt0aqvesh